NICE 2023

 Focus

-The 2023 Neuro-Inspired Computing Elements (NICE) Conference is the 10th annual meeting of researchers in the neural computing field.
-Like previous editions, NICE 2023 will focus on the interplay between neural theory, neural algorithms, neuromorphic architectures and hardware, and applications for neural computing technology.
+The 2023 Neuro-Inspired Computing Elements (NICE) Conference was the 10th annual meeting of researchers in the neural computing field.
+Like previous editions, NICE 2023 did focus on the interplay between neural theory, neural algorithms, neuromorphic architectures and hardware, and applications for neural computing technology.

 NICE aims to involve diverse participation from all over the world and bring together research communities with universities, government, and industry.